Canary-Prism/MCWorldManager/README.md

 totally didn't just make this because i got tired of hearing people ask how to do this one very basic thing about minecraft

+for more information about different launchers and their support see [Launchers.md](https://github.com/Canary-Prism/MCWorldManager/blob/main/Launchers.md)

 ### [Download](https://github.com/Canary-Prism/MCWorldManager/releases/)

 I'm assuming you know how to use GitHub.
 If not then here: